woen4/higher/README.md

 # Higher
-## File-based HTTP router
-&nbsp;

-Higher was built thinking in some requirements
+Higher is a framework it was built thinking in some requirements
 - The minimum of code lines to create an endpoint
 - Files with a unique responsibilty, representing a unique endpoint
 - Easy to test
 - Performance
 - Good developer experience
+- And that it works well in a serverless environment

 &nbsp;